 At Recovery Ranch TN, we offer a comprehensive program that includes buprenorphine as part of our curriculum for people struggling with opioid addiction.
 Contact us today to get started on your road to recovery at our opioid addiction treatment program.

 Treating Opioid Addiction

-In detox-based programs, this period is followed by the establishment of opioid abstinence and the use of non-opioid medication and counseling or therapy to reinforce abstinence and provide the tools necessary to avoid a return to opioid use.
-A second approach, widely known as opioid replacement therapy or opioid maintenance therapy, does not aim to completely eliminate opioids from the systems of program participants.
+In detox-based programs, this period is followed by the establishment of opioid abstinence and non-opioid medication and counseling or therapies.
+These treatments reinforce abstinence and provide the tools necessary to avoid a return to opioid use.
+A second approach, widely known as opioid replacement therapy or opioid maintenance therapy, does not aim to eliminate opioids from the systems of program participants.
 Instead, this approach relies on the controlled use of opioid medications as a substitute for the uncontrolled intake of opioid drugs or medications.

 At one time, all opioid maintenance programs featured an opioid medication called methadone.
 However, doctors can now use buprenorphine instead of methadone.
 Buprenorphine has several potential advantages over methadone.
 First, a dose of buprenorphine is substantially weaker than a dose of methadone and therefore comes with lower risks for abusive use during opioid treatment.

 Are Doctors Prescribing More Buprenorphine?